 Using a CRM is a time-savvy way to correlate action-based data from your sales activities.
 Use it to keep an eye on your:

-- Quota analysis.
+Quota analysis.
 Sometimes a sales rep fails to meet their quota.
-Keep an eye on the figures of everyone on your sales team.
+Keep an eye on the sales productivity of everyone on your team.

 Keeping an eye on your data will help you make faster decisions, as you’ll have an informed idea of the challenges you’re up against (and how to overcome them).